AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-create-ad-account.md

     <tbody>
       <tr>
       <td colname="col1"> <p>Report Suite Mapping </p> </td>
       <td colname="col2"> <p>The report suite mapping determines the report suite that gets linked to this search engine account.
-In other words, it determines into which report suite/s the search engine data gets sent. </p> <p>If you do not see your report suite listed, you can <a href="https://marketing.adobe.com/resources/help/en_US/mcloud/map-report-suite.html" format="html" > map your report suite to an Experience Cloud organization</a> using this tool. </p> </td>
+In other words, it determines into which report suite/s the search engine data gets sent. </p> <p>If you do not see your report suite listed, you can <a href="https://marketing.adobe.com/resources/help/en_US/mcloud/map-report-suite.html"  > map your report suite to an Experience Cloud organization</a> using this tool. </p> </td>
       </tr>
     </tbody>
     </table>